-- Last day of frost – days suggest for when to start inside = day to start your seeds indoors
+- Last day of frost – weeks suggested for how long to have seeds indoors = day to start your seeds indoors

 As a general rule I start my peppers, hot or sweet, okra, peas, sweet peas and most flowers seeds early.
 They take a very long time to start producing fruit and need a lot of heat.
 I am in the Pacific Northwest, which only has a few short months of good heat.
 Starting early will give me a head start.

 You will need to look at your area and consider when is the best start date.
 But things like pepper and okra are great to start indoors early regardless of where you are if you can’t sow outdoors early in the season.
 The earlier, the more fruit you will get in the summer.